 According to GasBuddy, Atlanta is now fourth when it comes to aggressive drivers in the area.
 Leading the pack are Los Angeles, Philadelphia, and Sacramento, respectively.
 GasBuddy also notes that Atlanta drivers are some 20% more aggressive than average American drivers and that Friday saw the most aggressive incidents on the road.
 Surprisingly, the day of the week with the least number of aggressive and dangerous incidents was, not Sunday, but Wednesday!

 Danger to drivers is not the only concern for Atlanta residents when it comes to being on the road.
 The city is one of the most expensive places for a commute, and the lifetime cost of commuting in and around the city is often considered the highest in the country.
+Some of this has to do with the frequent storms in the area and the rain can cause serious issues, including water damage from flooding.

 Despite the challenges in getting around the city, the Atlanta area still enjoys healthy population growth.
 A report released in September 2018 noted that the city added some 75,000 residents in that past year, increasing its population by 1.7%.
 The report also stated that the 10-county Atlanta region boasted a population of over 4.5 million residents, which outnumbers 25 states in the country!